core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 This specification also makes use of the following terminology:

-* YANG Schema Item iDentifier (YANG SID or simply SID): Unsigned integer used to identify different YANG items.
+* YANG Schema Item iDentifier (YANG SID or simply SID): 63-bit unsigned integer used to identify different YANG items.

 * delta: Difference between the current YANG SID and a reference YANG SID.
 A reference YANG SID is defined for each context for which deltas are used.